dkuhman/biomech_gait_analysis/README.md

 # Biomechanical Gait Analysis in MATLAB

-This repository hosts scripts related to human biomechanical gait analysis during level walking (treadmill or overground).
+This repository hosts scripts related to human biomechanical gait analysis.

+---

+## Signal Processing

+---

+## Gait Event Detection

+### Identifying Heel Strikes and Toe Offs
+`gait_events_grf.m`: This function uses a 10N threshold on the vertical GRF to identify heel strikes and toe offs.

+`impliment_example.m`: This script provides an example template for implimenting `gait_events_grf.m`.
+The script loads the example data file grf_gait_events_data.mat, uses the function to identify heel strikes and toe offs, and plots the GRF signal with event frames highlighted.

 ---